 Selection Criteria: Travel Award recipients will be chosen based on the scholarly merit of their abstract, which should include:

 - A sentence that clearly states the study’s OBJECTIVE (unless included in the title);

 - A brief statement of METHODS (if pertinent);

 - A statement of CONCLUSIONS (it is not acceptable to state "the results will be discussed");

 - A statement of SIGNIFICANCE.

-* Tri-Beta, Sigma Xi and NCUR are not considered to be discipline-specific meetings.
-While the Biology Division truly appreciates the value of these meetings to the educational experience of undergraduates, for this award we choose to use our limited funds to help undergraduates attend a discipline-specific meeting to enable interactions with primary researchers within that discipline.
+* Tri-Beta, Sigma Xi, and NCUR are not considered to be discipline-specific meetings.
+Although the Biology Division truly appreciates the value of these meetings to the educational experience of undergraduates, for this award it chooses to use its limited funds to help undergraduates attend a discipline-specific meeting to enable interactions with primary researchers within that discipline.

 **Due to the timing of the CUR fiscal year we are unable to award funds for meetings held in July or August.